 Alcohol addiction affects men and women differently.
 This is why there are programs exclusively for either gender.
-Women’s alcohol rehab focuses on the specific needs of women to help them gain lasting recovery.
-These programs also help women start fresh in sobriety with the support and knowledge they need for a real chance of a better life.
+Women’s alcohol addiction rehab focuses on the specific needs of women to help them gain lasting recovery.
+These women’s alcohol rehab programs and women’s drug rehab programs also help women start fresh in sobriety with the support and knowledge they need for a real chance of a better life.

 Why Women’s Alcohol Rehab Programs Are Important

 Women tend to develop addictions for different reasons than men.
 They have different backgrounds, histories, experiences, viewpoints, and mechanisms than their male peers.
 One reason for this is that women are more likely to suffer emotional and physical trauma than men.
-According to the journal Child Abuse and Neglect, 27% of women suffer sexual abuse, compared to 16% of men.
+According to the Journal of Child Abuse and Neglect, 27% of women suffer sexual abuse than 16% of men.

 Undergoing abuse or attack and surviving can leave deep emotional and physical scars.
 Often, individuals who have dealt with these types of issues choose to self-medicate, leading to alcoholism.